uasim1702/LocalLLM-hotels/PROJECT_DOCUMENTATION.md

 # LocalLLM-Hotels — Retrieval-Augmented Generation on a local CSV

-- Author: Uasim Hallak
-- Date: October 2025
+- A small RAG setup that answers questions about hotel reviews from a local CSV.No internet.
+Local embeddings + local LLM via Ollama.

-# Note:
+1) Note:
 Most hotels in this dataset are located in the United States, with a few entries from Europe.
 The data comes from the Datafiniti Hotel Reviews CSV (7282_1.csv), which contains real TripAdvisor-style reviews with hotel names and locations.

-1) What this is:
-- A small RAG setup that answers questions about hotel reviews from a local CSV.
-- No internet.
-Local embeddings + local LLM via Ollama.

 2) Data:
 - CSV: 7282_1.csv